stay memory,

 ABOUT GREGORY PARDLO

-Gregory Pardlo is the author of Digest, winner of the 2015 Pulitzer Prize for Poetry.
-His other books include Totem, winner of the American Poetry Review/ Honickman Prize and Air Traffic, a memoir in essays.
-His honors include fellowships from the New York Public Library’s Cullman Center, the New York Foundation for the Arts, the National Endowment for the Arts, and the Guggenheim Foundation.
-He is Co-Director of the Institute for the Study of Global Racial Justice at Rutgers University-Camden, and a visiting professor of creative writing at NYU Abu Dhabi.
+Gregory Pardlo is the author of Spectral Evidence, which was a Finalist for the Kingsley Tufts Prize and the National Book Award.
+His other books include Digest, winner of the 2015 Pulitzer Prize for Poetry, Totem, and Air Traffic.
+His honors include fellowships from the New York Public Library’s Cullman Center and the National Endowment for the Arts.
+He is Program Head of Literature and Creative Writing at NYU Abu Dhabi.

 “[Spectral Evidence] lays bare the flimsy foundations of America’s justice system. . . .
 With characteristic intelligence, Pardlo confronts uncomfortable and enduring truths.”